blackary/type-hints/lesson3/type-hints3.md

 ```

 ---
-# Libraries that use Type Hints: PyDantic
+# Libraries that use Type Hints: pydantic

 ```python
 from pydantic import BaseModel